+- Community education seminars

+- TV or radio talk shows

+- Community bulletin boards

+- Enclosures in monthly statements

 - Sponsorship of community athletic events

 - Meeting presentations

 - Briefings with news editors

 - Participation in fundraising events

-- · Articles in magazines and journals
+- Articles in magazines and journals

 - Displays

-1. List three possible public relations activities for your business.
+- 1. List three possible public relations activities for your business.
 How can you make these activities newsworthy?
 (For example, could a press release get you an interview on local radio or TV?)

-2. What service or community clubs in your area offer good networking opportunities?
+- 2. What service or community clubs in your area offer good networking opportunities?
 (List the service organization or club name, as well as the key contact person.
 Also, explain why you chose these clubs.)

-3. Will you choose a charitable organization or a cause to support?
+- 3. Will you choose a charitable organization or a cause to support?
 If so, which one?
 How much time or money will you donate?
 How will you inform and involve the public?
-How will this aid
+How will this aid your networking and growth strategies?